CRT Board of Directors

 Peter Mansell (Chairman) BComm, LLB, FAICD

 He has extensive experience as a non-executive director and as a Board Chair.
-In addition to his current directorships, Peter has previously held positions on West Australian Newspapers Holdings Ltd (Chair), Zinifex Ltd (Chair), Foodland Associates Ltd, BWP Ltd and OZ Minerals Ltd. He also served as the Chair of Western Power.
+In addition to his current listed directorship, Peter has, amongst others, previously held positions on Energy Resources of Australia Ltd (Chair), West Australian Newspapers Holdings Ltd (Chair), Zinifex Ltd (Chair), Foodland Associates Ltd, BWP Ltd, OZ Minerals Ltd and the non-listed Western Australian Government Trading Enterprise, The Electricity Networks Corporation (trading as Western Power).

-Peter’s current listed company directorships are Energy Resources of Australia Ltd (Chair), Ora Banda Mining Ltd (Chair) and DRA Global Ltd (Chair).
+Peter’s current listed company directorship is Ora Banda Mining Ltd (Chair).

 Peter Leonhardt FCA, FAICD (Life)